What is Plantar Fasciitis Foot Pain?

-The plantar fascia is a thick (and strong) tissue situated under our foot and connects the heel to the toes to help create our foot arch.
+Plantar fasciitis foot pain comes from inflammation of the plantar fascia, a thick (and strong) tissue situated under our foot and connects the heel to the toes to help create our foot arch.
 It is very commonly injured (10-15% of population) and can occur on one side but also on both feet.
-There are multiple causes to developing pain in the plantar fascia and we will focus mostly on the overuse related condition.
+There are multiple causes to developing plantar fasciitis foot pain and we will focus mostly on the overuse related condition.
 The plantar fascia can be overloaded through excessive stretching, excessive loading from walking and running and also from poor footwear such as wearing thongs too much.
 When the plantar fascia is subject to overuse strain it initially becomes inflamed similar to all other tendons and this resulting inflammation can give sharp pain, dull pain or burning or the feeling of tightness.
 It is important to seek assistance from a physiotherapist in the early stages rather than the ‘see how it goes’ approach as there are important treatment and management strategies that can help settle this condition in a matter of weeks.

 There are unfortunately a fair amount of cases that extend beyond the simple inflamed plantar fasciitis that lasts weeks to cases that last months to up to 2 years in the worst case scenario.
 For the longer term cases what is clear is that the tissue is no longer acutely inflamed but painful because of micro-damage that has not healed like in tendinopathy.
 The good news is that It is a condition that can be managed conservatively and >90% cases who have Physiotherapy fully recover.

 How do I know if I have Plantar Fasciitis?

 A physiotherapy subjective and physical examination should be considered for an accurate diagnosis with special foot and ankle testing.
 The following signs and symptoms do indicate plantar fasciitis: